HotThoughts/SalGAN/README.md

 The generator is a standard U-shape net, identical to the architecture of VGG-16 (encoder) followed by its reversed version (decoder).

-The discrimnator is a smaller convolutional network with three fully connected layersattached to the end.
-The architecture of the system and the loss functions,and optimizers are all consistent with the SalGAN paper.
+The discrimnator is a smaller convolutional network with three fully connected layers attached to the end.
+The architecture of the system, the loss functions, and optimizers are all consistent with the SalGAN paper.

-Note that the finalpooling  and  fully  connected  layers  is  removed  from  VGG16.
+Note that the final pooling  and  fully  connected  layers  is  removed  from  VGG16.

 ---